-This beat music band founded in Dagenham, near London, in 1958 and still alive and kicking to this day in a group formation that includes original member Rick Westwood who acts as a guitarist and vocalist, and bassist and singer Len “Chip” Hawkes who joined in 1966, is primarily remembered for having had an active part in the 1960s British music invasion alongside groups like The Beatles, The Animals, The Zombies, Gerry’s Pacemakers, The Merseybeats and several others.
+Founded in Dagenham, near London, in 1958, the band is still alive and kicking to this very day; the current formation includes original member Rick Westwood who acts as a guitarist and vocalist, alongside bassist and singer Len “Chip” Hawkes who joined in 1966.

-The Tremeloes are also acclaimed for their smashing 1967 number one hit Silence is Golden and for their impressive series of successful covers that include Yellow River from Jeff Christie, Twist and Shout by The Isley Brothers and later The Beatles, Candy Man by Roy Orbison and Someone Someone by The Crickets – but there is also something else about them, something that will forever make them stand out from all the other 1960s bands.
+The Tremeloes are famous for their smashing 1967 number one hit Silence is Golden and the fortunate covers Yellow River by Jeff Christie, Twist and Shout by The Isley Brothers and later The Beatles, Candy Man by Roy Orbison and Someone Someone by The Crickets – but there is also something else about them, something that will forever make them stand out from the rest of the world.

-On New Year’s Day in 1962, The Tremeloes participated, together with another band, in an audition that took place at Decca Records in London, as the prestigious record label was in search of a British beat group.
+On New Year’s Day 1962, The Tremeloes joined, together with another band, an audition that took place at Decca Records in London, as the prestigious record label was in search of a British beat group.

-The Tremeloes, who at the time were led by singer Brian Poole, were chosen, and the other band was turned away.
+The Tremeloes, which at the time were led by singer Brian Poole, were chosen, and the other band was turned away.

-The rest is history, a history The Tremeloes were also a significant part of all through the 1960s with their over 100 million records sold worldwide, as you will learn today from the absolutely lovely gentleman Len “Chip” Hawkes I had the distinct pleasure to interview.
+The rest is history, a history The Tremeloes were also a significant part of all through the 1960s with over 100 million records sold worldwide, as you will learn today from this interview with Len “Chip” Hawkes.

 Sounds like a nice life.

 It was, it was.
 I’m a lucky boy.
 I really am.